Can't Beat The Real Thing

 |

-On 9th February an IRA bomb explodes at South Quay in the Docklands area of east London, bringing to an end a 17-month ceasefire.
+An IRA bomb explodes at South Quay in the Docklands area of east London on 9th February, bringing to an end a 17-month cease-fire.
 Two people are killed with many more injured.

 On 13th February Take That announce that the band is splitting up.
 Counselling hotlines are set up around the UK to help fans deal with their grief.